ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/modifying_a_model.md

 placeholder data file location and then copy the appropriate real data to that location before running the file.

-For example, your might have a data configuration file `climate_data_variables.toml` that looks like this:
+For example, your might have a data configuration file `config/climate_data_variables.toml` that looks like this:

 ```toml
 # Climate data